 After being redesigned to accommodate for the changing needs of museum guests, the new Gateway Arch Museum was opened to the public on July 3rd, 2018.
 One of the main design principles that was used in the redesign was the concept of universal design, also known as universal accessibility.
 A good example of universal design would be designing a ramp that people with and without mobility aids could use to enter a building.
 In the context of the museum, universal design ensures that people of all ages and ability levels are able to navigate and access information inside the museum exhibits with ease.

 I was able to get to the grounds of the Gateway Arch easily using a rideshare service, though I remember having to walk a fairly short distance in order to get to the museum area.
 There are also public transport options for people who wish to use MetroBus, MetroLink, or the Downtown Trolley, however I opted to use the rideshare service because I am not familiar with any of the public transportation systems in St Louis.
 Before entering the museum, I had my bag searched and I had to go through a metal detector.
-Admission to the Gateway Arch Museum is free, though it costs money to actually go up in the Arch.
+Admission to the Gateway Arch Museum is free, though it costs money to go inside the arch itself.

 The Gateway Arch Museum is right next to the arch itself.
 The museum building features an extended center path, with six exhibit areas to the left and right of the path.
 Each exhibit area is spacious and can accommodate large crowds and mobility aids with ease.
-Besides the museum, the building also has a gift shop and cafe- I loved the gooey butter cake fudge at the gift shop and also got a really cool necklace of the Gateway Arch.
+Besides the museum, the building also has a gift shop and cafe- I loved the gooey butter cake fudge and got a really cool necklace of the Gateway Arch that has become one of my favorite necklaces.

 The first thing I noticed- large print